-Mary Cairncross Scenic Reserve – THE REVIEW
+Mary Cairncross Scenic Reserve

 The rolling green hills of Maleny in the Sunshine Coast hinterland are well known, but prior to European settlement, the whole area was covered in thick sub-tropical rainforest.

-A 55 hectare remnant of this beautiful rainforest remains at the Mary Cairncross Scenic Reserve in Maleny, approximately 100 kilometres from Brisbane, making it the perfect day trip destination for Brisbane families.
+A 55-hectare remnant of this beautiful rainforest remains at the Mary Cairncross Scenic Reserve in Maleny, approximately 100 kilometres from Brisbane, making it the perfect day trip destination for Brisbane families.

 There are also a number of seats along the way to rest if needed, or just to stop and marvel at the majestic trees.
 Remember to stick to the track to help preserve the natural beauty, as well as to avoid stinging plants that are found in the region.

-The café – food with a view
+The Café – food with a view

 Breakfast, lunch, coffee and cake are all served at the café that boasts stunning views over the Glasshouse Mountains.
 There are high chairs and plenty of kid-friendly items on the menu, including milkshakes and toasted sandwiches.
 During busy periods, it may be a good idea to order and pay for your food before going on the rainforest walk.
 That way there will be no waiting around for hungry little people that have worked up an appetite thanks to all the fresh air and exercise.

-Mary Cairncross Scenic Reserve – the facts
+Mary Cairncross Scenic Reserve Fact Sheet

 - Flushing toilets

-- Excellent playground suitable for primary school aged children and younger
+- Excellent playground suitable for primary school-aged children and younger

 - Café open Tuesday to Sunday, 8.30am – 4.30pm